-Mary Dailey Brown, President, Co-Founder, and CEO of SowHope, grew up on a dairy farm in Illinois.
+Mary Dailey Brown, Co-Founder, President, and CEO of SowHope, grew up on a dairy farm in Illinois.
 She attended Southern Illinois University where she received two Bachelor of Arts, in Photography and Psychology.
-After graduating, she became a summer intern at the White House and was soon hired on as a White House Photographer, serving both Jimmy Carter and Ronald Reagan.
+After graduating, she became a summer intern at the White House and was soon hired as a White House Photographer, serving both Jimmy Carter and Ronald Reagan.

-In 2005 after her long search came up empty, Mary and her husband Doug Brown were compelled to start a nonprofit.
-In 2006, SowHope was founded with the mission of inspiring women around the world by promoting wellness, education, and economic opportunities.
-The idea was simple: start something so easy to duplicate, that many other organizations would copy the strategy and serve the billions of women and, by doing so, their families, who are the most impoverished countires throughout the world.
+In 2005 after her long search came up empty, Mrs. Brown and her husband, Doug Brown were compelled to start a nonprofit.
+In 2006, they founded SowHope with the mission to inspire women around the world by promoting wellness, education, and economic opportunities.
+The idea was simple: devise a model that was easy to duplicate so that other organizations could copy it and serve the billions of impoverished women and, by doing so, their families, in the most impoverished countires throughout the world.

-With the help of its donors, SowHope has impacted over 90,000 women in 20 countries, funding over 200 projects.
-Projects have been funded in the areas of maternal healthcare and AIDS training, literacy and vocational training, microfinance, and many other locally dreamed ideas.
+With the help of its donors, SowHope has impacted over 92,000 women in 20 countries while funding more than 200 projects in the areas of maternal healthcare and AIDS training, literacy and vocational training, microfinance, and many other locally dreamed ideas.

 To learn more about SowHope, watch the video below.